CleverRaven/Cataclysm-DDA/doc/reviewing_PR_guide.md

 ## 7. Failing CI tests aren't related

 We have many CI tests that run for each PR.
 If you're going to give a PR a passing review, *you must have looked at these*.
-I'm lazy too, I know it's tempting to ignore them, but please don't.
+We are all lazy (and human) too, we know it's tempting to ignore them, but please don't.

 # Indicators to call for a second opinion